-Please refer to the School Health & Safety Policy for further information which can be found upon request from the main school office jbmail@hwbcymru.net
+Please refer to the School Health & Safety Policy for further information which can be found (insert where H&S policy can be accessed e.g. website

 St John's School has clear procedures in place for collection of learners in both Foundation Phase and Key Stage 2 which all staff understand and adhere to.